 “My first batch of business cards at a large chain office supply store cost $300,” he says.
-“Now, I find cheaper alternatives online and get businesses cards printed for a fraction of that cost.”
+“Now, I find cheaper alternatives online and get business cards printed for a fraction of that cost.”

-3. Outsource front desk tasks
+3. Outsource administrative tasks

-4. Try shared workspaces
+4. Try coworking or shared workspaces

 5. Use cheaper phone options